ericscharff/ProjectOberon/README.md

 to be written and simulated on relatively simple FPGAs.

-This repository exists in part because neither Wirth's web site nor the associated [projectoberon](http://projectoberon.com) does not provide any version control.
+This repository exists in part because neither Wirth's web site nor the related [projectoberon](http://projectoberon.com) does not provide any version control.
 This is an attempt to keep history of various parts of the system.